AnyBody/GRF-prediction/README.md

 ### Adding the new GRF prediction classes

-The next step is to use the class template that creates the anyscript code for the GRF prediction.
+The next step is to use the class template that creates the AnyScript code for the GRF prediction.
 The `GRFPrediction/` directory you unzipped earlier also contains an example of such a file.
 So we are just going to use that.

 We will add the code to the `ModelEnvironmentConnection` model folder, but the code should only be included in the Inverse Dynamic part of the model.
 So add the following (marked with red) around line 64 in the main file:

 ```c++
 #if InverseDynamicModel